rotki/rotki/docs/api.rst

    :statuscode 200: Actions was succesfully edited.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal rotki error

 .. http:delete:: /api/(version)/ledgeractions

-   Doing a DELETE on this endpoint deletes an existing ledger action in Rotki's currently logged in user using the ``identifier``.
+   Doing a DELETE on this endpoint deletes an existing ledger action in rotki's currently logged in user using the ``identifier``.

    **Example Request**: